jethrodaniel/jethrodaniel.github.io/readme.md

 I'd like to make the _code_ available under MIT, and the _content_ unlicensed, but since this is a personal website, it seems safer _legally_ to just leave all this unlicensed.
 Feel free to read the code or suggest improvements.
 Ideally, we all help each other code better.

 Thanks.

+TODO: move _content_ into yaml files, then MIT license the code, but keep the yaml file unlicensed

+### resources

+- a nice sass tutorial: https://css-tricks.com/introducing-sass-modules/